conradakunga/Blog/_posts/2025-02-25-simpler-net-data-access-with-dapper-part-1.md

 | MySQL      | [MySql.Data](https://www.nuget.org/packages/mysql.data/)     | `MySqlConnection`  |
 | Oracle     | [Oracle.ManagedDataAccess](https://www.nuget.org/packages/oracle.manageddataaccess) | `OracleConnection` |

+In our [next post]({% post_url 2025-02-26-dapper-part-2-querying-the-database %}), we will look at how to fetch data from the database.

 ### TLDR

 **Dapper makes it very simple to interact with databases, avoiding the complexity of directly using ADO.NET.**